Additional information

 ---|

 Indian scientists discover a vast stretch of underwater ruins at West Coast of India.
 Have they found Atlantis, the fabled sunken continent?
-Marine archeologist Amrita Desai and Ukrainian submarine expert Sergei Savelnikov investigate the underwater ruins, and discover a mysterious field of human skulls and skeletons.
+Marine archeologist Amrita Desai and Ukrainian submarine expert Sergei Savelnikov investigate the underwater ruins and discover a mysterious field of human skulls and skeletons.
 At the same time scientists realize that a huge meltwater lake has formed inside the Greenland ice sheet.
 Is the ice sheet about to slide into the ocean?
 Are our own cities in danger of becoming the New Atlantis?

 Sands of Sarasvati has been translated from Finnish to more than ten other languages.
 It was a bestseller in Germany at the time when the country was wondering whether it should start promoting solar energy via an extensive price guarantee system.